maestroi/lynis-autofix/README.md

 The fixes for all the issues can be found inside the JSON folder feel free to add or modify a better solution!

+Run app.py with python 2.7 and sudo privileges.